 With its range of rugged watches, Suunto is synonymous with sports of the outdoor variety and the Ambit GPS watch range has always pushed the boundaries so the wearer can too.
 The Ambit3 Vertical Multisport is no different, but it does come with some everyday tricks too.
 To kick things off, there's an impressive 100 hour battery life, a lightweight construction that's water resistant up to 100 metres and it can also handle notifications from your phone.

 The Vertical is backed up by the increasingly sophisticated Suunto Movescount app, which is smart enough to allow for navigation using variations in watch vibrations.
-Crucially, this should mean more time focused on the experience with less watch fumbling.
-Then when you're done, there's every metric from distance travelled and speed to height climbed and more, which you can view on the companion phone app.
+Crucially, this should mean more time focused on the experience and less watch fumbling.
+Then, when you're done, there's every metric from distance travelled and speed to height climbed and more, which you can view on the companion app.

 The Movescount platform even lets you turn your adventure into a mini movie, punctuated with photos, route map and all your vital stats.
 That's instant social media fodder for the connected adventurer.